ahsatal-pierre/javularBack/readMe.md

+# JavularBack
-# CRUD Template using Java, hibernate, postgreSQL, docker
+# CRUD Template using Angular, Java, hibernate, postgreSQL, docker

 ## docker-compose.yml
 update environments with your password, username and db name